Core Technologies

 hypervisor-vmm

 is the low-level engine that powers TensorOne’s GPU Virtual Private Servers (VPS).
-It's designed to abstract bare-metal GPU instances into scalable, isolated compute environments optimized for high-throughput machine learning, AI inference, and custom containerized workloads.
+It abstracts bare-metal GPU instances into scalable, isolated compute environments optimized for high-throughput machine learning (ML), AI inference, and containerized workloads.

 What is a Virtual Machine Monitor (VMM)?

-The Virtual Machine Monitor (VMM), or hypervisor, is a lightweight, high-efficiency layer responsible for:
+A Virtual Machine Monitor (VMM), or hypervisor, is a lightweight, high-efficiency execution layer responsible for:

 - Virtualizing hardware-level GPU access